Team USA overpowers Puerto Rico to win its first World Baseball Classic

 [Sign up for Yahoo Fantasy Baseball: Get in the game and join a league today]

-There’s been a lot of talk about the stars that didn’t suit up for Team USA at this year’s WBC.
-Hopefully the focus will turn to those who did, because many of them shined brightly in Wednesday’s historic win.
+There’s been a lot of talk about the stars who didn’t suit up for Team USA at this year’s WBC.
+Hopefully the focus will turn to those who did, because many of them shone brightly in Wednesday’s historic win.

 That includes Marcus Stroman, who five days after struggling early in a loss to this same Puerto Rico team, bounced back to throw an absolute gem.
 On that night, Puerto Rico opened the game with six straight hits against Stroman.
 On this night, Puerto Rico wouldn’t get its first hit until Angel Pagan’s double leading off the seventh inning.

 Stroman’s dominance quieted a Puerto Rico offense that had racked up 55 runs over its previous seven wins, and earned him the honor of tournament MVP.
-It also set the tone for which the entire pitching staff.
+It also set the tone for the entire pitching staff.
 Team USA’s bullpen followed with scoreless innings from Sam Dyson, Pat Neshek and David Robertson.

 Naturally, Ian Kinsler was among the many stars for Team USA offensively.
 Hours after his controversial comments criticizing the passion and exuberance of Latin players were published in the New York Times, Kinsler put the focus back on his play by launching a two-run home run against Seth Lugo in the third inning.